What is the Catholic eBooks Project?

 NEVER.
 If a work is online, legally available, and doctrinally orthodox, then it will be indexed FOR FREE.
 No ad price or fee will be charged for listing ebooks.

-So, if you’re a Catholic by God’s grace and want to learn more about the intellectual and spiritual heritage of our divine Faith; or if you’re a curious non-Catholic and want to know more about one of the most ancient and vibrant belief systems in the world; or even if you’re a determined anti-Catholic and want to know the monkish Popery behind those Romish Papists’ smells and bells, then we hope you find this blog useful and edifying.
+So, if you’re a Catholic Christian by the grace of God and want to learn more about the intellectual and spiritual heritage of our divine Faith; or if you’re a curious non-Catholic and want to know more about one of the most ancient and vibrant belief systems in the world; or even if you’re a determined anti-Catholic and want to know the monkish Popery behind those Romish Papists’ smells and bells, then we hope you find this blog useful and edifying.